• Access

 Cricut Pens usually come in packages of five, although you can also find them in a box of 30.

 According to Cricut’s shop description, all Pens (except the glitter gel) are permanent after dry.
-And, they are also meant to be used on paper and non-coated materials.
+They are also meant to be used on paper and non-coated materials.
 (Vinyl, glitter cardstock, and other coated and glossy materials don’t work with Cricut Pens)

 There are countless colors and different finishes like metallics, glitter, gel, etc.